odysseyindia/odyssey-tours/content/english/tim/itineraries/south-indian-highlights/_index.md

         url: /destinations/india/states/kerala/cities/alleppey/
         title: Alleppey
         content: >-
-          After the walk, a four-hour drive takes you to Kerala's picture-postcard backwaters.
+          After the walk, a four-hour drive takes you to Kerala’s picture-postcard backwaters.

           Alleppey (also called Allapuzha) is a bustling town south of Kochi, and a major trading centre for the coir industry.
-It is also the centre of Kerala's backwaters, with many interesting homestays in nearby villages.
+It is also the centre of Kerala’s backwaters, with many interesting homestays in nearby villages.
 Caressed by the Arabian Sea and with a vast network of lakes, lagoons and rivers, this region shelters some unique animal and birdlife.